 Despite the rising cases of rug pulls, most people seem not to care much, or even if they do care, they don’t seem enthusiastic about tracking the scammers down.
 Even authorities are unable to keep track of all rug pulls, let alone catch the culprits.

 The only good thing here is that as the number of scams is rapidly rising, the amount of capital loss is getting lesser and lesser, mostly because these fraudulent projects don’t last very long, but also because more and more people are now aware of rug pulls.
 Investors are also only investing small amounts in untrusted or new projects.

 Some Recent Rug Pulls

-A website called Token Sniffer, created by an anonymous individual who is also a victim of one of these rug pulls, is a website that detects new scams and rug pull tokens and lists them on its “Latest Scams and Hacks” section.
+A website called Token Sniffer was created by an anonymous individual who is also a victim of one of these rug pulls.
+It’s a website that detects new scams and rug pull tokens and lists them on its “Latest Scams and Hacks” section.
 To give you an idea of how many scams are taking place, consider this – the list is updated, and new tokens are added every 30 minutes to an hour.